 Some of the men took off their shirts and boots and hid them on the sand by a barb wire.
 Papio moved about restlessly as the others conversed.

-“This is our last supper, or somethin’?” he complained.
+“Is this is our last supper, or somethin’?” he complained.
 “Why’s the service so slow?”

 Conner chuckled some more.
 “This here is no fancy Broadway clip joint, amigo.
 Tiki Bar at China Beach is a Third World cantina.
-We must wait our turn for the generators tbe turned on to connect our coolers.
+We must wait our turn for the generators to connect our coolers.
 Listen, guys, I need to do some errands.
 I’ll send my barmaid to take care of you for the afternoon.
 Just don’t hit on her because she’s double jeopardy.
 A heartbroken woman and a pacifist bitch.”

 “My type of girl,” said Rawlings.